Banking Savings & Money Market Accounts

 • High-yield savings account with 4.0% APY: $5,624.32

-That’s a pretty significant difference — imagine how wide that gap would be if you kept making additional deposits over a longer period of time.
+That’s a pretty significant difference — needless to say, I chose the high-yield account.
+It’s also important to note that the gap would be even wider if I kept making additional monthly deposits and left the money there over a longer period of time.

 Our list of the best banks contains several financial institutions that offer savings accounts with high annual yields.
 Here are some of our recommendations: